Call for Submissions - Closed

 Panel discussions consist of 3 to 5 speakers selected for some shared interest or expertise in an area.
 Panelists respond to one or more questions or issues, with time allotted for interaction among the speakers and with the audience.
 A panel discussion is organized by a chairperson who serves as the session’s moderator.

 Paper submissions are individual, oral presentations, usually concerned with conceptual, philosophical, historical, or methodological issues.
 A paper submission may report empirical research if it is too complex for effective presentation in a poster (e.g., an integrated series of experiments).
 Otherwise, most data-based and single-study paper submissions will be accepted as poster presentations.
-All paper presentations will be 20 minutes long.
-Accepted addresses will be organized into paper sessions of 50 or 80 minutes.
+All paper presentations will be 15-20 minutes long.
+Accepted addresses will be organized into paper sessions of 75 or 90 minutes.
 Submissions not accepted will be considered for a poster session.
-This year, we are prioritizing submissions that are research and data driven.
+We are prioritizing submissions that are research and data driven.
 In service of being more data aware, we encourage you to include research citations (data citations) with your proposal.

 Workshops are training sessions of 3 hours (or less) and usually focus on some combination of experiential and/or didactic exercises.
 Workshops should be regarded as opportunities to directly train specific skills rather than to present research findings, discuss conceptual, philosophical, or methodological issues, or share opinions.
 Submissions that are not clearly focused on training will be considered for other formats.
 In service of being more data aware, we encourage you to include research and data citations supporting your topic with your proposal, and to briefly present these (1-2 slides) during your workshop.